DanilaFe/maypop/README.md

 * `test/` contains tests (property based and unit) for the language.
 It is written in Literate Haskell much like the rest of the project, so hopefully the examples are somewhat clear.
-* `app/` is the (future) location for the Maypop interpreter.
-Right now, nothing is there; stay tuned!
+* `app/` is the location for the Maypop interpreter.
+Right now, only a barebones file loader is there.
+Stay tuned!
 * `doc/` contains the various documents we've had to produce for the class.
 * `misc/` includes Haskell files that are not strictly relevant to the language, such as experiments.